FireSquid6/teleorb/README.md

 Shift - hold wall

 # Contributing
 Each "issue" in the issue tab represents a task that needs to be done.
 If it's your first time, look for issues marked with the tag "good first issue."
-It's recommended that you branch off of the "develop" branch and make pull requests to and from it.
+You can just branch off of "main" to work on the issue.
+Make sure to pull frequently so no conflicts arrise on main.